RX-M/kubecon-eu-2019/step04/README.md

 ubuntu@ip-172-31-30-5:~/kubecon-eu-2019$
 ```

 Before we can use the aws cli we need to setup auth keys and zone defaults.
-Down load the creds here:
+Download the creds here:

 ```
 ubuntu@ip-172-31-30-5:~/kubecon-eu-2019$ wget https://s3.eu-central-1.amazonaws.com/rx-m-kubecon-barcelona/kubecon-barcelona